VeriTrail: Closed-Domain Hallucination Detection with Traceability: VeriTrail

-\item \textbf{Verdict Generation.} If no sentences were selected in the Evidence Selection step, $c$ is tentatively assigned a “Not Fully Supported” verdict.
-Otherwise, an LM is prompted to assign one of three verdicts to $c$: “Fully Supported,” “Not Fully Supported,” or “Inconclusive” (see \appautoref{app:subsubsec:verdict_generation_prompt} for verdict definitions).
-Selected sentences are not included in the verdict prompt directly, as they may be uninterpretable, ambiguous, or misleading when used out of context.\footnote{For example, if the claim is “\textit{John Smith was CEO of Company X,}” and a selected sentence is “\textit{He served as its CEO from 2006-2010,}” it is unclear whether “\textit{He}” refers to John Smith and “\textit{its}” to Company X without additional context.} Instead, VeriTrail determines the input for the verdict prompt based on the nodes from which at least one sentence was selected: if the node is a root node, its full content is included; otherwise, the summary generated during Evidence Selection is used.
+If no sentences are selected during Evidence Selection, the claim $c$ is assigned a “Not Fully Supported” verdict.
+Otherwise, an LM is prompted to assign one of three verdicts (“Fully Supported,” “Not Fully Supported,” or “Inconclusive”) based on the Evidence Selection results (see \appautoref{app:subsubsec:verdict_generation_prompt}).

+Sentences selected during Evidence Selection are not included directly in the Verdict Generation prompt, as they may be ambiguous when used out of context.
+For example, if the claim is \textit{“John Smith was the CEO of Company X,”} and a selected sentence is \textit{“He served as its CEO from 2006-2010,”} it is unclear whether \textit{“He”} refers to John Smith and \textit{“its”} to Company X. To avoid such ambiguities, VeriTrail determines the input for the Verdict Generation prompt based on the nodes from which the sentences were selected: if the node is a root node, its full content is included; otherwise, the summary generated during Evidence Selection is used.

+As in Evidence Selection, an input size limit can be specified for the Verdict Generation prompt.
+However, unlike in Evidence Selection, Verdict Generation requires all inputs (i.e., the evidence) to fit within a single prompt.
+Therefore, if the input size limit is exceeded, VeriTrail reruns Evidence Selection – this time on the previously selected evidence – until either (a) the evidence fits within the limit, or (b) a maximum number of reruns is reached (where this maximum is configurable).
+If condition (b) occurs, then the largest subset of evidence that fits within the limit is used.